-Venom is of a race of alien symbiotes that are formed from a thick, liquid, organic material.
+Venom is of a race of alien symbiotes known as the Klyntar that are formed from a thick, liquid, organic material.
 They, as their symbiotic nature suggests, depend on other beings to help them sustain their life force.
 In exchange for this relationship, the symbiote offers great powers to its host.
 Unfortunately for the host, the symbiotes are not keen on the idea of separating and eventually start to fully consume both mind and body of their hosts.
 Removal of the symbiote is often only possible through the usage of strong sound waves produced from intensely loud and sustained noises.

 The idea for Venom came from Randy Schueller, a reader, and was bought by Marvel for $220 under the direction of then editor-in-chief Jim Shooter.
 The designs for the costume and character came from Mike Zeck and Todd McFarlane.

 The Black Costume first appeared chronologically in Secret Wars issue 8 (12/1984), but was first published in Amazing Spider-Man issue 252 (5/1984).
 Its appearance as Venom had cameos in issues #298 and #299 of Amazing Spider-Man before appearing fully in issue 300 (1988).

 The symbiote itself is sentient and has chosen different hosts throughout the years; among them were Spider-Man (Peter Parker) and Eddie Brock.
 Later on, there were others such as Angelo Fortunato and Mac Gargan; and even Ms. Marvel and Red Hulk have acted as hosts for the alien symbiote, as well as Ann Weying (Eddie Brock's ex).
 The current host is Flash Thompson.